Installation¶

 Don’t want to install anything?¶

-The FlipJump IDE at fj.tomhe.app is the full toolchain compiled to WebAssembly — it runs the same assembler and interpreter as the CLI, entirely in your browser.
+The FlipJump IDE at fj.tomhe.app runs the same assembler and interpreter as the CLI for you — you write code in the browser and it runs on the server, with output streamed back live.
 Pre-loaded examples include Hello World, a prime sieve, and a calculator.

 Editor support¶

-• Vim / Emacs / other — .fj files don’t have an established syntax mode upstream.
-The Lexical Structure reference is short enough to bootstrap one quickly.
+See Editor syntax highlighting for details.
+Vim / Emacs / other editors don’t have an established .fj mode yet — the Lexical Structure reference is short enough to bootstrap one quickly.

 What’s next¶